 Failing to adhere to the laws as outlined above can result in a fine of up £500.
 What’s more, it could affect claims against your motor insurance cover.
 You also leave yourself open to civil proceedings.

-And it goes without saying that the penalty for failing to make sure a child is securely strapped in when travelling in a car could be much worse than a financial penalty.
+And it goes without saying that the penalty for failing to make sure a child is securely strapped in when travelling could be much worse than a financial penalty.

 For more information on how to protect your child while driving, visit The Royal Society for the Prevention of Accidents (RoSPA) website.